The Contractor Lifestyle: Does it Live Up to the Billing?

 Choosing a skill set; is yours suitable for contracting?

-- done your homework about your trade;
+- done your homework about your trade and opportunities therein;

 Can I convince a client/agency I'm right for their task?